 We appreciate your continued support.

+Until the deal closes, each company will continue to operate independently.
 The above is for informational purposes only and may not be incorporated into a contract.